orion-research/coach/INSTALLATION.md

 	$ mklink local_settings.json settings.json

-The file COACH/framework/settings/directory.json, where the directory information is stored, needs to be created.
-It should contain url paths to the different installed services, using this format:

-	[["decision_process", "Description of decision process", "url.to.decision.process"],
-	 ["estimation_method", "Description of estimation method", "url.to.estimation.method"], ...]

 ## Secret data
 In order for COACH to access the database, and also to encrypt some data, a file needs to be created that stores this information.
-Since this data is secret, it is not on GitHub, but needs to be created.
+Since this data is secret, it is not on GitHub, but needs to be created locally for each installation.
 The file should be placed in the COACH/framework/settings directory, and be named root_secret_data.json.
 The contents of the file should look like this:

 	{
 		"neo4j_user_name": "your_neo4j_user_name",